-We are running one Special School for the Mentally Retarded Children in Gopal patty, Sanarpatty Block of Dindigul District.
+We are running Special School for the Mentally Retarded Children in Gopal patty, Sanarpatty Block of Dindigul District.
 We are providing free education, Physiotherapy, Books, Note Books, Teaching Learning materials, aids and uniforms.
 Apart from subjects, sports, games, drawing are also taught compulsorily.

 In our project area at Natham, we admitted 25 mentally retarded children.
 We have motivated all of them to attend the school regularly.
 Also, 19 students are using our transport facility.
-In this school UDAYAM providing value education, yoga Therapy, study materials and other essential good owning free of cost.
+In this school UCT providing value education, yoga Therapy, study materials and other essential good owning free of cost.
 We assure that we have planned to admit the more children in future.

 The Early Intervention Center (EIC) at Dindigul has in its team the occupational therapist, physiotherapist, psychologist, speech therapist, and special educators.